 5. Cape Coral

 The city has a large senior population making it appear like a perfect destination for retirees.
 Recently, the place started flowing with career opportunities; hence, attracting a large population of the younger generation.
 A 2019 report ranked this place as the fastest growing in terms of the job market in Florida.
-Cape Coral is one of the best places to raise a family.
+Cape Coral is one of the best places to raise a family on the west coast of Florida and has a historically low crime rate even compared to the rest of the Sunshine state.

 Parkland is one of the best places to live in Florida, thanks to its low crime rate.
 The crime rate in Parkland is 70 percent below the national average, which is pretty impressive.
 The place is home to around 30,000 people and boasts of up to five parks.
 If you love nature, this will be a perfect place for you.
 Parkland also has an Environmental Partner program that recognizes eco-friendly businesses.

 Windermere is on the westerns side of Orlando, which recorded a steady growth projection before the pandemic hit.
-The Orlando metro still one of the places with a low cost of living in Florida.
-Orlando has long been known to be the perfect tourist destination thanks to Disney World, the winter sun, and Universal Studios.
+Windermere also makes an appearance on our list of best suburbs in Orlando.
+Orlando has long been known to be the perfect tourist destination thanks to Disney World, the winter sun, and Universal Studios, but it's also an affordable and family-friendly area of the state.

 But moving here to live will offer you much more than just the attractions.
-Orlando is ideal for people who are looking for a job, as it is leading in terms of job growth in the U.S. The housing market here continues to grow and if you’re looking to buy a house, do it as soon as possible.
+Orlando is ideal for people who are looking for a job, as it is leading in terms of job growth in the U.S. Windermere has a median home value in the high $500,000's making it slightly more expensive than the broader Central Florida market and Orange County region.

 9. Sanibel Island